ioccc-src/winner/next/guidelines.md

 detector vans not withstanding.

 <p class="leftbar">
-This _guideline_ has a change mark at the very start of this line.
+This _guideline_ does have a change mark at the very start of this line.
 </p>

 While those who are used to temperatures found on [dwarf